ByteOfBrie/mat/README.md

 MAT
 ----
-A light-weight C++ linear algebra template library for matricies.
+A light-weight C++ linear algebra template library.
+Made to be compatable with the arduino.

 Matricies are passed as one dimensional arrays.